nithinkjoy-tech/Node-js-chatapp/README.md

 # Node-js-projects
+This is a Node js chat application made using socket.io.
-Simple and complex node js projects for live demo go to https://nithinchat.herokuapp.com
+For live demo go to https://nithinchat.herokuapp.com